Normal Stock vs. Broth vs. Bone Broth: Is There a Difference?

 Now that you understand what makes a bone broth different from a normal stock and broth, let’s get down to the nitty-gritty of why simmering these bones for hours makes for a significantly more nutritious brew.

-Why Bone Broth Is a Superfood and Is Superior to Normal Stock
+Why Bone Broth Is Superior to Normal Stock

 You know what they say: The beauty is in the bones (or is that just us?).

-Not only are bones the storehouses of essential nutrients such as calcium and magnesium, but they’re also the world’s best source of collagen and gelatin, which are two nutrients that can make a big difference in your skin, joint and gut health (1)(2)(3).
+Not only are bones the storehouses of essential nutrients such as calcium and magnesium, but they’re also a source of collagen and gelatin, which are two nutrients that support skin, joint, and gut health (1)(2)(3).

-Simmering the bones for at least 12 hours also helps to release the amino acids proline, glycine and glutamine, which further support joint and gut health, and reduce systemic inflammation (4).
+Simmering the bones for at least 12 hours also helps to release the amino acids proline, glycine and glutamine, which further support joint and gut health (4).

 Best of all, the prolonged simmering allows all of the beneficial nutrients in bone broth to become more bioavailable, which means they’re incredibly easy for your body to digest and absorb.

-It only makes sense that bone broth would be good for your bones.
+It only makes sense that bone broth could be good for your bones.
 In addition to providing calcium, phosphorus and magnesium, which are needed for strong, healthy bones, bone broth also contains a class of compounds for bone health called glycosaminoglycans, which are highly concentrated in connective tissue.
 One of the glycosaminoglycans found in bone broth is glucosamine.
 You may have heard of glucosamine as a popular nutritional supplement for bone and joint health, as it’s often recommended to help reduce the inflammation associated with arthritis and osteoarthritis (5).Chondroitin sulfate and hyaluronic acid are the other glycosaminoglycans found in bones and tissue, which can help strengthen cartilage, stimulate the growth of new collagen, and improve synovial fluid production in joints to reduce pain and friction (6)(7).
-In fact, hyaluronic acid is often injected into joints as a treatment for osteoarthritis — but as you can see, bone broth may be nature’s best healthy joint remedy.

 Bone Broth Promotes Healthier-Looking Skin